 But the rear air lock door didn't appear to have a window in shot 476.
 The brief glimpse of the full door only showed black.

 He exits into the pod bay area.
 This air lock appears to be parallel the chamber down which he came to the pod bay before going EVA for the Alpha Echo 35.
 This is how that entrance appeared in 291.

 So one is given the feeling of passing through the same place as they are similar, but they are not the same, and one door opens onto the pod bay at an angle next the other.

 A similar effect happens in The Shining.
 Wendy comes running down the bright red painted hall, which is such a shock in the film.
-She approaches what the audience believes to be the hall beyond Ullman's office, and it looks to be the hall there at first and even has a picture hanging in it that we have seen in the hall beyond Ullman's office.
+She approaches what the audience believes to be the hall beyond Ullman's office, and it even has a picture hanging in it that we have seen in the hall beyond Ullman's office.
 The audience accepts it is that hall even though Wendy sees at the end of it the elevators.
-Actually, the hall is placed so that is an area that falls a few feet short of where the hall beyond Ullman's office should be and has different doors.
+Actually, the hall is placed so that is instead in an area that falls a few feet short of where the hall beyond Ullman's office should be and has different doors.